HUSKI3/IgniteOS/README.md

 ### Applications

-FireOS currently has the following packages
+IgniteOS currently has the following packages

 | Package | Status |
 | ------ | ------ |